nanolith/luhnybin/src/cxxfilter/README.md

 solution.
 Well, if you can bear my long-windedness.  :-)

 I still have not figured out how to incorporate test-driven development into the prose of literate programming.
-My tests are in a companion document, [Testing the Luhn Check Algorinthm][test_document].
+My tests are in a companion document.

 Building
 --------